Adityav1296/Pwn.College-Aditya/Linux Luminarium/File Globbing/Tab_Completion_on_Commands.md

 -> In this challenge, I straightaway started by typing pwn and then using tab to auto-complete.
 I first wanted to check if there were other files that started with pwn.
 On the first try, since tab did not auto-complete the command, I pressed tab again to get the multiple options available.
 -> The pwncollege command was one of the options listed.
 So I just typed out the name of the command to get the flag.
 -> I also tried it by using tab to auto-complete.
 I typed 'pwncollege' before using tab this time.
-This was, the word I typed was already unique among the options available and tab auto-completed it on its own.
+This time, the word I typed was already unique among the options available and tab auto-completed it on its own.

 ```bash
 hacker@globbing~tab-completion-on-commands:~$ pwn